josephlarralde/soundworks-create/dev/README.md

 #### `EMULATE` _(node clients only)_

-Allow to run several node clients in parallel in the same terminal window.
+Run several node client instances in parallel in the same terminal window.

-For example, to launch 4 instances of the client `thing` in parallel (each client instance being run inside its own `fork`), run:
+For example, to launch 4 instances of the client `thing` in parallel (each client instance being run inside its own `fork`), you should run:

 ```sh
 EMULATE=4 npm run watch:process thing